Right Arrow

 Context-aware alert tuning

-Helps filter out "noise" like wind or animals, so alerts are more actionable and reviewed, restoring confidence in the system.
+Filters out noise like wind or animals, so alerts are more actionable and actually get reviewed.

 Coverage Gaps

-Maximizes camera effectiveness by tracking objects across views; specifically addresses "Vehicle Enters No-go Zones" and "Crowding."
+Maximizes camera effectiveness by tracking objects across views, specifically addressing "Vehicle Enters No-go Zones" and "Crowding."

 Slow Investigations